 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Fever; pain, redness, or swelling at the injection site.
+Fever; irritability; pain, redness, swelling, or other irritation at the injection site.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chickenpox-like rash; confusion; numbness or tingling of the skin; one-sided weakness; red, swollen, or blistered skin; seizures; severe fever or headache; shortness of breath; slurred speech; trouble walking; unusual bruising or bleeding; unusually pale skin; vision problems; wheezing.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); chickenpox-like rash on the body or at the injection site; shingles; shortness of breath; tingling of the skin; wheezing.